Fact-checked by the CapitalLendingNews editorial team

 If you want to compare whether a fixed versus variable rate structure better fits this irregular payment pattern, our breakdown of fixed vs. variable interest rate loan types can help you evaluate refinancing options strategically.

-Key Takeaway: Freelancers should allocate 20–30% of every client payment directly to debt repayment before budgeting other expenses.
-This income-first approach, endorsed by the U.S. Financial Literacy and Education Commission, prevents the feast-or-famine payment pattern that leads to compounding penalties.
+Allocating 20–30% of every client payment directly to debt repayment before budgeting other expenses, an approach endorsed by the U.S. Financial Literacy and Education Commission, prevents the feast-or-famine payment pattern that leads to compounding penalties.

 | Repayment Strategy | Best For | Monthly Payment Structure | Interest Saved (Est. on $10K at 25% APR) |